For daily wit & wisdom, sign up for the Almanac newsletter.

-It’s time for Super Bowl LVI!
+It’s time for Super Bowl LVII!
 Let’s take a look back at some weather records from past Super Bowls.
 Where was the coldest Super Bowl?
 Where was the warmest?
 What weather is expected this year?
 And, if you’re watching the game from home, find some fun and delicious game day dip recipes.

 Super Bowl Weather Records